 Your antidepressant medications may be tapered down prior to the Brainsway Deep TMS Treatment.
 You may feel uncomfortable or be unable to tolerate the tapering of medications.
 Your depression may become worse before you begin to see an improvement in your symptoms.
 Increased mood lability and suicidality may also result from tapering medications.
 Brainsway TMS Therapy may require several weeks of treatment before symptom improvement occurs.

 Your doctor will monitor you for worsening depressive symptoms or signs or symptoms of suicidal behavior during the course of the treatment.
 You should also inform your doctor if you have any behavioral changes, such as worsening of depression, suicide attempts and ideations, increased aggressiveness, euphoria or irritability.
 Your family and caregiver should also be aware that if such behavioral changes appear, they should inform the treatment administrator immediately.
 Your doctor will determine whether Brainsway TMS Treatment should be discontinued and, if so, what other treatment options are available.

-The long term safety of BrainsWay-D treatment has been demonstrated in a clinical study.
+The long term safety of the Brainsway Deep TMS Treatment has been demonstrated in a clinical study.
 During the full course of 16 weeks of ongoing treatment, the treatment was safely tolerated.
 Furthermore, no negative effects of treatment were seen during a 3 month follow-up period.
-Longer term effects of exposure to BrainsWay-D Therapy are not known.
-However, exposure to other devices (such as MRI scanners) with the same type and strength of magnetic fields produced by the BrainsWay-D coil are not associated with significant short-term or long-term safety concerns.
+Longer term effects of exposure to the TMS Therapy are not known.
+However, exposure to other devices (such as MRI scanners) with the same type and strength of magnetic fields produced by the Brainsway Deep TMS coil are not associated with significant short-term or long-term safety concerns.